 Primary care physicians, nurse practitioners, and other healthcare providers play an important role in the assessment and management of suicide risk.
-It is estimated that 75% of individuals who die by suicide are in contact with a primary care physician in the year before their death, and nearly half within one month of their death.
-Only 20% of these patients saw a mental health professional in the preceding month (HHS, 2012, latest available).
+The majority of individuals who die by suicide are in contact with a primary care physician in the year before their death.
+Most did not see a mental health professional in the preceding month.